 Product design and development as a whole encompasses two major disciplines of designing as a whole, those being, the ever-present design thinking process, which overlooks the entirety of design as well as the product design process, a far more detailed undertaking, which breaks down the process into 7 phases.
 In this article, we’re breaking both these steps of product design, as well as tools and techniques designers can use to streamline their own processes.

-Product Design: The Design Thinking Process
+Product Design Guidelines: The Design Thinking Process

 Seeing as the design thinking process is incorporated seamlessly into the product design process, it’s worth discussing what this entails, to get a deeper view into product design as a whole.
 It must be said that the design thinking process itself is far more abstract than the product design process itself, which we’ll delve into deeper, later in this piece.

-The first stage of the design thinking process is “empathize”, which entails a designer immersing themselves in the problem which they aim to solve, in order to gain insight from all angles of the issue.
+The first stage of the product design guideline is “empathize”, which entails a designer immersing themselves in the problem which they aim to solve, in order to gain insight from all angles of the issue.
 In essence, this is the stage that puts the ‘human’ in human interaction, where designers can place themselves in the shoes of those facing the issue.
 It’s also a crucial step to allow designers to cleanse their own biases when facing a problem, and understand it with a ‘clean slate’ mentality.

 This stage builds off the previous, where designers take the knowledge and perspective they’ve collated regarding the issue, and frame a problem statement, which should be human-centered in nature.
 This is also where a designer and their team should be asking “how?” more than anywhere else, as in, how should we approach this issue?
 Or, how should we approach the problem?